Microscopic parameters of a type-II superconductor measured by small-angle neutron scattering

-\textit{Summary and outlook}.
-We demonstrated an approach allowing to determine microscopic parameters of type-II superconductors from SANS patterns.
-The main advantage of this approach is that data obtained are conditioned by the properties of the sample bulk \cite{Sebastian}.
+We demonstrated an approach allowing to determine equilibrium microscopic parameters of type-II superconductors from SANS patterns.
+The main advantage of this approach is that data obtained are conditioned by the properties of the sample bulk.
 Accordingly, the data retrieved from SANS are indifferent to the state of the sample surface and therefore allow an objective assessment of the error.

-The parameters reported in this paper are the radius of the field-induced microscopic currents in Cooper pairs, related to it the number density of the pairs, and the most ``sacred" parameter, the radius of the orbital motion of the paired elections, i.e., the radius of Cooper pairs.
+The parameters reported are the radius of the field-induced microscopic currents in Cooper pairs, related to it the number density of the pairs, and the most ``sacred" parameter, the radius of the orbital motion of the paired elections, i.e., the radius of Cooper pairs.
 All these values were acquired for the first time.
 The accuracy of the obtained quantities is within 25\%; it can be improved by enlarging the exposure time.

 We were unable to evaluate a possibility of measuring the microscopic parameters on a sample in the Meissner state.
 SANS experiments targeted to this goal should be carried out with substantially longer exposure time (probably on the order of a day) close to the field $H_{c1}$ at the lowest achievable sample temperature; the use of polarized neutrons should be a plus.